Title

 Teresa Electric contested Filipinas Cement's PSC-granted certificate to operate an electric plant for its exclusive use, citing jurisdiction and capacity issues.
 The Supreme Court upheld the grant, ruling no franchise was needed for private use, Filipinas had corporate authority, and public interest justified the decision.

-1. Whether Filipinas was required to secure a municipal or legislative franchise before obtaining a CPCN to operate an electric plant;
+1. Whether Filipinas was required to secure a municipal or legislative franchise before obtaining a PSC certificate to operate and maintain an electric plant.

-2. Whether Filipinas was authorized under its articles of incorporation to operate and maintain an electric plant;
+2. Whether Filipinas’ articles of incorporation authorized it to operate and maintain an electric plant.

-3. Whether Filipinas could be granted a CPCN despite the presence of an existing electric plant operator in the same municipality.
+3. Whether the PSC could grant such a certificate to Filipinas notwithstanding the existence of an incumbent electric plant operator in the same municipality.

 ...continue reading